The BBC faces questions of integrity following Princess Diana's report | ExBulletin

 When graphic designer Matt Wiessler, who had been commissioned by Bashir to create mocking documents, saw the program, he immediately made the connection between his commission and the interview.
 He brought his concerns to the BBC management, but he has long claimed they made him a sacrificial goat.

 He said there is a culture within the BBC that “little people” do not need to be addressed.
-His business weakened after the BBC blacklisted him.
+His business weakened after the BBC listed him in office.

 “Only under duress can we get a kind of forgiveness and a kind of gratitude,” he told the BBC.

-Amid protests after the report, the BBC’s Tim Davie said the broadcaster should have made greater efforts to reach the end of what happened at the time and be more transparent about what it knew. “
+Amid protests after the report, the BBC’s director general, Tim Davie, said the broadcaster should have made greater efforts to reach the end of what happened at the time and be more transparent about what it knew. “

 But the BBC also insisted it had tightened rules that make it possible to highlight failures.